alaada-website/Alaada_website/README.md

 - 🧮 **Spreadsheet Engine** — clean, fast, and intuitive grid powered by `tksheet`
 - 📊 **Charts & Graphs** — visualize your data with `matplotlib`
-- 🧠 **Smart AI Assistant** — powered by OpenAI for formulas, analysis, and insights
+- 🧠 **Smart AI Assistant** — powered by AI for formulas, analysis, and insights
 - 🔁 **Auto-Refresh & Watchdog** — tracks changes in files and updates automatically
 - 🧩 **Full Data Support** — works with `.xlsx`, `.csv`, `.txt`, and more
 - 🎨 **Modern UI** — built with `Tkinter` and Python, lightweight yet powerful